 Understanding PTSD

-PTSD, or Post Traumatic Stress Disorder, is a psychiatric disorder that may occur in individuals who have witnessed or been involved in a traumatizing event, from natural disasters to violent assaults.
+PTSD is a mental disorder that can occur in individuals who have witnessed or undergone a traumatic event.
+These events can include natural disasters or violent attacks.

 Statistically talking, PTSD after car accidents is still the most common cause.
 Every year, over 3 million people are injured in motor vehicle accidents, and many suffer from this disorder.